psiori/psipy-public/README.md

 ### Documentation

 Code documentation should live close to code to keep it maintained.
 Usage examples are in the best case doctests and therefore both runnable and executed by pytest.
-Documentation is automatically published from `develop` ([psipy.azurewebsites.net](https://psipy.azurewebsites.net)) and can be published manually from PRs to a staging environment ([psipy-staging.azurewebsites.net](https://psipy-staging.azurewebsites.net), see [#203](https://github.com/psiori/psipy/pull/203) for more details).

 ### Pre-commit hooks